Steve Harvey 'Tearful' in Production Meeting After Leaked Memo, Did Not Attend Wrap Party, Sources Say

-Steve Harvey continues to deal with the fallout from the leaked memo
+Steve Harvey continues to deal with the fallout from the leaked memo to his staff.

 A production source tells ET that the host was affected by the last day of production, as the Steve Harvey Show prepares to move operations to Los Angeles.